 While insurance companies’ coverage may differ, most policies are all about covering your home, its physical structure, and adjacent properties like garages and sheds.

 In addition, most homeowner’s policies do not offer coverage enhancements or endorsements available to add this coverage.
-The bottom line is once the line branches off from the city main, it is your responsibility to fix if/when something happens.
+It is true that once the line branches off from the city main, it is your responsibility to fix if/when something happens.

 If you do not purchase the sewer line insurance you could file the expense if you were ever to need to repair the line under the heading “The cost of home ownership”.

 The bottom line is that there is always a potential for this type of thing happening, however rare.
 That’s the world of insurance.
-Pay a little now to avoid paying a lot later.
+Only you can decide if you wish to pay a little now to avoid paying a lot later.